Rakiura National Park: History

+Park establishment

 Rakiura National Park is the 14th of New Zealand's national parks and was officially opened on 9 March 2002 by the Prime Minister, Helen Clark, the Minister of Conservation, Sandra Lee, and the mountaineer Sir Edmund Hillary.
 It is New Zealand's newest national park.

+Geography

-It covers close to 1400 sqkm, which is about 85% of Stewart Island / Rakiura, New Zealand's third-largest island.
-The park area excludes the township area around Halfmoon Bay (Oban) and some roads as well as private or Maori-owned land further inland.
+Rakiura National Park covers close to 1400 sqkm, which is about 85% of Stewart Island / Rakiura, New Zealand's third-largest island.
+The park area excludes the township area around Halfmoon Bay (Oban) and some roads as well as private or Māori-owned land further inland.
 It is made up of a network of former nature reserves, scenic reserves, and State Forest areas.

-A chain sculpture at the entrance to Rakiura National Park symbolises the Māori mythology of the island, which held that the South Island was the canoe of the demigod Māui and that Rakiura was the canoe's anchor, as evidenced by an alternative name for the island of "Te Punga o Te Waka a Māui" (the anchor of Maui's canoe).
+A chain sculpture at the entrance to Rakiura National Park symbolises the Māori mythology of the island, which held that the South Island was the canoe of the demigod Māui and that Rakiura was the canoe's anchor, as evidenced by an alternative name for the island of "Te Punga o Te Waka a Māui" (the anchor of Māui's canoe).
 The sculpture was designed by noted Southland sculptor Russell Beck, and was unveiled as part of the opening of the national park.
 In 2008, a similar sculpture was erected in Bluff, and it represents the other end of the chain.

+Ecology

-Fauna and flora
+Fauna

 Many native birds can be found within the park, and Rakiura offers perhaps the best opportunity anywhere in New Zealand for viewing kiwi in the wild.
 This is in part due to the absence of stoats and ferrets.
 Home to the Southern brown kiwi or Tokoeka, this is the largest of the kiwi species.
 There are thought to be around 15,000 kiwi on Stewart Island / Rakiura.

 Certain coastal areas of this park are breeding areas for the endangered yellow-eyed penguin.
 Weka, a flightless and curious bird species, can only be found on offshore islands.
 The South Island kākā can commonly be seen near the town of Halfmoon Bay and Ulva Island.

 In the 1970s, kākāpō were found in the Tin Range at a time when it was thought that the species was nearly extinct.
-The kakapo have been transferred to nearby Codfish Island / Whenua Hou, which is not part of the national park.
+The kākāpō have been transferred to nearby Codfish Island / Whenua Hou, which is not part of the national park.

 Tramping

 Rakiura Track

 The popular Rakiura Track is within the national park.
-This is a three day two night trip that is 29 kilometres long.
-The track meanders through lowland rimu and kamahi forest. the track takes in Port William and the north arm of Paterson Inlet.
-It is possible to see kiwi on this trip at night time near the huts.
+The track typically takes three days and two nights to complete, the track is 32 km long.
+The track meanders through lowland kāmahi, tōtara and rimu forest.
+The track takes in Port William and the north arm of Paterson Inlet.
+Rakiura kiwi is often seen at night time near the huts.